mpv-player/mpv/DOCS/man/mpv.rst

 ============= ===============================================
 Suffix        Meaning
 ============= ===============================================
--add          Append 1 or more items
--add-str      Append single item (avoids need for escaping) -clr          Clear the option
+-add          Append 1 or more items (may become alias for -append) -append       Append single item (avoids need for escaping) -clr          Clear the option
 -del          Delete an existing item by integer index -pre          Prepend 1 or more items